Professor William T.C. Kramer

 James C. Phillips has a Ph.D. in physics and over two decades of experience developing, deploying, distributing, and supporting portable and flexible high-performance parallel and GPU-accelerated software for scientific research, working in close collaboration with end-users to enable specific and challenging driving projects.
 From 1999 to 2017 James was the lead developer of the popular NAMD biomolecular simulation code, for which his 2005 reference paper has 15,000 citations, and which has been recognized with both a Gordon Bell Award in 2002 and a Gordon Bell Special Prize in HPC-Based COVID-19 Research in 2020.
 Based on his experience with a wide variety of HPC platforms, James joined the Blue Waters Project Office in 2017 to lead quality assurance and testing and is now collaborating with NGA researchers on hydrology and flood inundation modeling method and software development and optimization.

-Through his position with the Shodor Education Foundation, Inc., Scott Lathrop is the Blue Waters Technical Program Manager for Education, Outreach, and Training.
+Through his position with the Shodor Education Foundation, Inc., Scott Lathrop is the New Frontiers Initiative and Blue Waters Training and Outreach Coordinator.
 Lathrop has been involved in high-performance computing and communications activities since 1986, with a focus on HPC education and training.
-Lathrop helps ensure that Blue Waters education, outreach, and training activities are addressing the needs and requirements of the current and potential Blue Waters community of partners.
+Lathrop helps ensure that education, outreach, and training activities are addressing the needs and requirements of the New Frontiers and Blue Waters community.

 Lathrop has been involved in the SC Conference series since 1989, served as a member of the SC Steering Committee, and served as the Conference Chair for the SC’11 and XSEDE14 Conferences.
 Lathrop has been active in the planning, presenting, and participation in ACM SIGHPC Education Chapter education and training workshops at numerous conferences including the annual ISC, PEARC, and SC Conference workshops.
 Information about the Blue Waters education, outreach, and training activities are at https://bluewaters.ncsa.illinois.edu/education-overview.